PIE viaduct trial: Cracks spotted 3 times before collapse, builder unaware of errors in initial design

 Less than two hours later at 2.53am, cracks appeared on the corbels at piers 40 and 41.
 They were seen by project engineer Wong, CPG’s resident engineer Sivanathan Shenthan, OKP’s safety supervisor Victor Tan and LTA site supervisor Syed Mohammed Farique Feshal Syed Salim Alattas.

 Wong called Yee, who was not at the site, and sent him photos of the cracks via WhatsApp.
-Other personnel at the site, including Mr Farique, urged Wong to stop the casting workers.
+Other personnel at the site, including Mr Farique, urged Wong to stop the casting works.

 However, they continued.